jvictorjs/jvictorjs/README.md

   <a href="https://stackoverflow.com/users/16280917/" target="_blank"><img src="https://img.shields.io/badge/-Stackoverflow-FE7A16?style=for-the-badge&logo=stack-overflow&logoColor=white" height="30em"  target="_blank"></a>

 * 🗣 You can call me Jon (he/him)
+* 💼 I'm currently working on frontend development using <b>Vue</b> and data manipulation with <b>Pentaho Data Integration</b>.
+* 🙂 I'm <b>looking to collaborate on web and mobile development</b>, and also interested in automation with Google Apps Script.
+* 🎓 I have a <b>Bachelor's degree in Computer Science</b> from the Federal University of Pernambuco (Brazil - 2012)
+* 📱 I'm the creator and mainteiner of [TremdGol](https://play.google.com/store/apps/details?id=com.bolanarede.tremdgol_free), a live soccer statistics app for Android.
 * 🤖 I love Telegram chatbots and I teach people how to create them with free video lessons.
 See [My course's site](https://courses.jvictor.com.br).
-* 💼 I'm currently working on frontend development using Vue and data manipulation with Pentaho Data Integration
-* 📱 I'm the creator and mainteiner of [TremdGol](https://play.google.com/store/apps/details?id=com.bolanarede.tremdgol_free), a live soccer statistics app for Android.
-* 🙂 I'm looking to collaborate on web and mobile development, and also interested in automation with Google Apps Script.
-* 🎓 I have a Bachelor's degree in Computer Science from the Federal University of Pernambuco (Brazil - 2012)
 * 📚 I'm currently learning GraphQL and Redux.
 <br><a href="http://jvictor.com.br" target="_blank">more about me</a>